Boyd R. Overhulse: Early life

 Overhulse was born on July 30, 1909, in Warner, South Dakota.
 His parents, K. C. and Edith Overhulse, were both teachers.
 The Overhulse family moved to Jefferson County, Oregon, when Boyd was young.
 The family later moved to Weston in northeast Oregon, where Overhulse graduated from high school.

 Overhulse graduated from University of Oregon School of Law in 1933.
-He worked briefly as a bookkeeper for the Oregon Journal newspaper before passed his bar examination.
-Later that year, he married Helen Graham.
+He worked briefly as a bookkeeper for the Oregon Journal newspaper before passing his bar examination.
+Later that year, he married Helena Graham.

 In 1934, Overhulse returned to Jefferson County and was elected district attorney.
 He was re-elected to that position three times.
 In 1948, he resigned in order to concentrate on his private law practice.
 After leaving the district attorney position, he became president of Jefferson County Title and Abstract Company and bought a farm near Madras.
 He returned to public service in 1949, serving as the Madras city attorney.
 During this period, Overhulse was active in the Madras Odd Fellows lodge, the local Lions Club, the Prineville Elks chapter, and the Chamber of Commerce.
 He was also president of the Oregon Bar Association.

-State Representative
+State representative

 Overhulse, a Democrat, was elected to the Oregon House of Representatives in 1950, winning the general election by only 18 votes.
 He represented District 26 which included Crook and Jefferson counties.
 The 1951 legislative session ran from January 8 through May 3.
 During the session, he served on three committees: agriculture, alcohol control, and revision of laws.

 In 1952, Overhulse was unopposed in the Democratic primary and then easily won the general election.
 The 1953 legislative session only ran from January 12 through April 21.
 During the session, he was appointed to the agriculture, education, and revision of laws committees.
 However, Overhulse fell seriously ill with rheumatic fever in March and missed the latter half of the session.
-He was so sick he was taken home to Madras by ambulance.
+He was so sick that he was taken home to Madras by ambulance.
 He finally returned to work at his law practice in July.

 In 1954, Overhulse decided to run for a third term.
 He faced two opponents in the Democratic primary and easily defeated both.
 In the primary, he also won the Republican nomination with write-in votes.
 As a result, he was unopposed in the general election.
 While he still represented Crook and Jefferson counties, redistricting changed his legislative district to District 25.
 The 1955 legislative session ran from January 10 through May 4.
 During the session, Overhulse served on a special committee that studied and made recommendations to update Oregon election laws.